go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### enabled

 If set to true, enables a /metrics endpoint for prometheus to collect metrics about Vikunja.
+You can query it from `/api/v1/metrics`.

 Default: `false`